A geometric and combinatorial view of weighted voting: Background

 \subsection{Background on simple games}

 { } We will require a few definitions regarding simple games, which we provide here.
-We begin with the desirability relation on voters, which was introduced in~\cite{Isb58} and generalized in~\cite{MasPel66}.
+We begin with the desirability relation on players, which was introduced in~\cite{Isb58} and generalized in~\cite{MasPel66}.
 (See also~\cite{Mur71}.)